fbpx

 Bob Kerrey Pedestrian Bridge

-But if you’re looking to stretch your legs after a long day at the field this year, check out the Bob Kerrey Pedestrian Bridge.
-It’s a beautiful 3,000 foot bridge that snakes across the gorgeous Missouri river and leads into Iowa.
-It’s got massive water features, mesmerizing lights, corky statues, and a breathtaking view.
+If you’re looking for another place to stretch your legs after a long day at the field this year, check out the Bob Kerrey Pedestrian Bridge.
+It’s a beautiful 3,000-foot bridge that snakes across the gorgeous Missouri River and leads straight into Iowa.
+It’s got massive water features, mesmerizing lights, quirky statues, and a breathtaking view.
 And, it’s only a couple of blocks from the ballpark!
+It’s time to get “Bobbing“!

 Laka Lono Rum Club

-Make sure you do a double-take when navigating to the bar, so you don’t miss it.
+Make sure you do a double-take when navigating to the bar so that you don’t miss it.
 You get to Laka Lono through a walk-out basement entrance beneath another business.
 It’s a true hidden gem of Omaha.

 Prairie Flower Casino